Preparation Tips for Quantitative Ability (QA) Section in CAT

 - Most questions are designed to be solved under 2-2.5 minutes so if you are taking longer than this period ask your peers for advice.
 Maybe they know an approach you aren’t aware of.

-You are just a click away to begin your CAT preparation journey.
-Register now for the CAT Preparation Course 2019 course by clicking on the button below.
+You are just a click away to level up your CAT 2021 preparation game – register now for the CAT 2021 Preparation Test Series asap!!